► Hybrid-only new HR-V driven in the UK

 ► Practical touches, sweet chassis

 Remember the HR-V?
-We'd forgive you if you hadn't.
-The last one did okay for the brand but didn't really tap into the crossover boom in Europe, but Honda wants to change that with this new one.
+We’d forgive you if you hadn’t.
+The last one did okay but didn’t really tap into the crossover boom in Europe.
+Honda is desperate to change that with the all-new HR-V.

 So, what are its USPs?
 A proper hybrid powertrain, mainly (rare to find in a baby crossover) and practicality over almost everything else.
 So has Honda succeeded?